 My Approach to Helping

-Want to stop procrastinating?
 The type of therapy I do helps you to achieve these types of results because it is focused upon helping you to slow down and really take a look at your ideas.
-Through honest and gentle questioning, I'm going to teach you to think through things in a different way that empowers and enlivens you.
+Through honest and gentle questioning, I'm going to teach you to think through things in a different way that empowers and enlivens you!

 More Info About My Practice

-I've been in practice for 18 years.
-I am happy to discuss fees, types of services, and treatment philosophies in more detail with you in person if you'd like to arrange a 15 minute no cost consultation at my office.
+I've been in practice since 1996.
+I am happy to discuss fees, types of services, and treatment philosophies in more detail with you.

-You can also get to know me by attending any of my meetup groups: Dallas Club Fearless Meetup, The Dallas REBT-CBT Meetup, and The Dallas Women's Workshops meetup.
+You can also get to know me by attending any of my meetup groups: Dallas Club Fearless Meetup, The Dallas REBT-CBT Meetup, and The Dallas Self-Exploration Self-Empowerment meetup.

-I provide my patients an in insurance receipt that has what they need to file for out-of-network benefits (assuming their insurance covers outpatient mental health).
+Though I'm an out-of-network provider, I provide my patients an in insurance receipt that has the coding needed so you can file for out-of-network benefits (assuming their insurance covers outpatient mental health).
 Fees vary based upon the service rendered.

 How Psychotherapy Can Help

-Because this is a confidential relationship, you can come and be yourself.
-You don't have to worry about being judged for who you are and you can work on the things that are troubling you.
-You can discuss it, sort it out, and get another perspective.
-It is a great way to get to know yourself, to heal your past, and to move into what you want to create in the future.
+Because this is a confidential relationship, you can discuss what's on your mind freely.
+You don't have to worry about being judged for who you are when you work with me because I understand how hard life can be sometimes and tend to admire people for their resilience rather than judge them.
+It is helpful to talk through and work on the things that are troubling you, so my goal is to provide a space for this, teach you skills if needed, or simply be a source of another perspective.
+It is a great way to get to know yourself, to heal your past, and to begin to create the best possible future.